 When should I change my toothbrush?

-Replacing your toothbrush will help keep you and your family healthy and smiling brightly.
+Replacing it will help keep you and your family healthy and smiling brightly.
 Here are some important rules and tips you should follow for maintaining optimal dental health.

 When should you change your toothbrush?

-What happens if I don’t change often enough?
+What happens if I don’t switch often enough?

 Get a new toothbrush to help with your dental concerns

 If your gums bleed because you have gingivitis, higher cavity rate, or you have bad breath and need to brush your tongue with a toothbrush with a tongue cleaner.
 Whatever the reason, the type of toothbrush you choose can make a positive difference in your oral health.
-If this is occurring, change my toothbrush immediately and schedule a deep cleaning with the dentist.
+If this is occurring, switch it immediately and schedule a deep cleaning with the dentist.

 What to consider when buying dental products

 Always care for your oral health by replacing your toothbrush at least every three to four months, after you’ve been sick, especially if your toothbrush looks worn or if you’re having dental issues.
 Toothbrushes come in a variety of shapes and sizes.
-Whether you are buying a manual toothbrush or electric, make sure to look for ones that are recognized by the American Dental Association (ADA).
+Whether you are buying a manual or electric toothbrush, make sure to look for ones that are recognized by the American Dental Association (ADA).

-If you need a dentist, schedule your appointment with our McKinney dentist today at Stonelodge Dental.
+If you need a dentist, schedule an exam or to ask us questions about your dental hygiene, visit our McKinney dentist today at Stonelodge Dental.
 Our team will work hard to make you feel cared for and at home from the first moment you enter our offices.
 Call or schedule your appointment today.